spyder-ide/spyder-website/CONTRIBUTING.md

     ![Meaningful description](image.webp "Optional caption")
     ```
     - Store images in the post's folder
-    - All images require descriptive alt text (avoid "image of..." phrasing)
+    - All images require *descriptive* alt text (avoid "image of...", "picture of...", "photo of...", etc.)

 7. Preview locally with:
 ```bash